htoomik/employee-registry/README.md

 1. Run the application in your favourite IDE or using `dotnet run` from the `EmployeeRegistry.API` folder
 2. Go to http://localhost:5000/swagger/index.html to see details for the endpoints and try them out

-## Design principles
+## Design principles & goals

 - Aiming at something that could be used as a basic template project for e.g. a microservice.
-- Decoupling data types where decoupling will definitely be needed sooner or later, and will be painful to introduce if left too late
-  - For example, objects exposed by the API need to be separate from database entities
+- Decoupling data types where decoupling will definitely be needed sooner or later, and will be painful to introduce if left too late.
+For example, objects exposed by the API need to be separate from database entities
-- Command/query pattern
+- Command/query pattern.
-- A minimum of external libraries ("manual" mapping instead of e.g. AutoMapper; no MediatR dispatching commands)
+- A minimum of external libraries ("manual" mapping instead of e.g. AutoMapper; no MediatR dispatching commands).

-## Shortcuts taken
+## Scope

-In a production project the following would need to be added/improved:
+Out of scope for this implementation:

+- Proper persistence
 - Proper email validation
+- Proper logging
 - Suitable libraries for validation, unit test assertions, etc
 - More granular error handling, differentiating between client vs server errors
-- Proper logging